Features How-To's Tips & Tricks

 Configuration as Code, Part 3: Creating Build Configurations Dynamically

-This is part three of the six-part series on working with Kotlin to create build configurations for TeamCity.
+This is part three of the six-part series on Configuration as code: Working with Kotlin to create build configurations for TeamCity.

 1. Getting started with Kotlin DSL